Chapter 7: Escape

 Tails faced the robotic remains, pumped his left fist up, spun his sword twice and sheathed it, placing it on the magnetic disc on his back.
 He struck a pose as he did so.
 “Game over,” he said, a small, tired smile crossing his lips.

 The polar bear looked at him with awe.
 “Holy shit, that was amazing!
 How’d you-“ he started before Tails lifted a hand to interrupt.

 “Look, there’s no time,” the fox cut in, running over to the bomb placed on the reactor core.
-He pressed the green button near the LCD display and initiated the detonation sequence.
+He pressed the green button near the LCD and initiated the detonation sequence.
 The screen flashed once and then returned a timer.
 Ten minutes to detonation.

 Tails rounded back to the bear.
 “We have to get out of here, now!” he said.

 Bark snapped out of his revelry and then met Tails’ insistent look with a grim expression of his own.
 “Yeah, but we got a problem,” he said, looking at the wall where the Roboguardian crashed into after Jessie blew up its head sensors.
-The dent it made in the wall had also completely destroyed their only way back up.
-“Didn’t notice this till now, but the ladder’s totaled.
+The dent it made in the wall had also destroyed their only way back up.
+“Didn’t notice this till now, but the ladder’s totalled.
 How the hell are we gonna get up now?”

 Tails eyed the display.
 Nine minutes and 45 seconds remained.
 Drawing his sword, he jogged up to Bark and stuck out his other arm.
 “Grab on and hold tight,” he commanded.